ETS-ReactNative5/ApeironApp/README.md

 ## About

-Mobile and web shop application.
+Mobile and web application for selling tshirts, hoodies and caps.

 Roles: